Jordalenko/Wern-Fawr-B-B/README.md

 Lighthouse scored 73 on performance

 - Flagged image file sizes, contentful paint as main issues.
 Resized all images to widest dimension of 600px.
+Fter reformatting and deleting unecessary images the performance score improved to 91.

+Wave flagged errors for no text on social media links (disregarded).

 ### Issues and resolutions